commercelayer/commercelayer-js-auth/packages/js-auth/README.md

   linkStyle 12 stroke:#9673A6
 ```

-## API credentials

-To use Commerce Layer API you need to be authorized in the first place.
-This means you need to get a valid access token.
-The permissions you're granted authenticating with that token are determined by the type of API client you used to get it.

-Authentication calls are subject to rate limiting.
+Authentication calls are subject to [rate limiting](https://docs.commercelayer.io/core/rate-limits#authentication-endpoint).
 To avoid hitting these limits, you should cache the authentication token in a storage (e.g., cookies, Redis, KV).
 This prevents requesting a new token for each API call.

-This library manages this caching mechanism out-of-the-box with two small helpers.
+This library provides a robust token caching system out-of-the-box, with support for built-in memory storage, configurable persistent storage, and dedicated customer token management.

+> [!NOTE]
+> For advanced use cases where you need direct control over token management, you can bypass the built-in caching helpers (`makeSalesChannel` and `makeIntegration`) and [use the `authenticate` method directly](#client-credentials-flow).

 ### Storage strategy